rmsk2/f256_snake/README.md

 # A bit of technical info

 `f256_snake` runs in 40x30 characters text mode on top of an 8x8 tiles layer to draw the playing field.
-In theory each tile can show pixels in 256 colours.
-Unfortunately the current tile set is not that detailed: Each tile only makes use two colours.
-But I will try to improve this aspect of the game.
+The tiles can be edited using any program, which can read and write pictures in `.xpm` format.
+A python script (`xpm2t64.py`) is used to auto generate `64tass` compatible source code fom the picture data.
+One only has to draw the head of the caterpillar in 'up' direction.
+The other orientations are created automatically by `xpm2t64.py` using corresponding transformations.

 As `f256_snake` also uses some modified characters you have to switch your machine off and on again if you want to get rid of the modified font.